techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ## Instructions for staging

-If we wish to make use of a staging environment for testing on, we're going to need to repeat some of our steps above.
-A staging environment allows you to make use of a direct replica of the production server.
-Providing an environment for those with access to test new features before they're ready to be published for public.
+If yu wish to make use of a staging environment for testing on, you are going to need to repeat some of the steps above.
+A staging environment allows you to make use of a direct replica of the production server, providing an environment for those with access to test new features before they're ready to be published for public.

-First, let's create our staging space on [Heroku](https://www.heroku.com) with the following command:
+First, create your staging space on [Heroku](https://www.heroku.com) with the following command:

 ```bash
 heroku apps:create space-name-here-staging
 ```

-If previously you called your space "space-name-here" let's just append "-staging" on the end, so we know it's for staging, as shown in the example above.
+If previously you called your space `space-name-here`, then just append `-staging` to the end.
+This will facilitate differentiating what is staging and what is production.

-Next, we're going to need to create a new database entry for this space.
-Let's do this by running the following command:
+Next, you are going to need to create a new database entry for this space.
+You can do this by running the following command:

 ```bash
 heroku addons:add cleardb:ignite
 ```

-We now need to change the `travis.yml` file.
-Where we previously had:
+Now, you need to change the `travis.yml` file.
+Where you previously had:

 ```yml
   app: space-name-here
 ```

-We want to replace this with branch specific configurations:
+You will need to replace this with branch specific configurations:

 ```yml
   app: